rgreenblatt/ai_alignment_readings/abstractions.md

 assumptions:
-1. Unrestricted and superintelligent AGIs which basically act like long-term expected utility maximizers (aka Consequentialists) would kill us all if created with approaches reasonably similar to current ML.
+1. Unrestricted and superintelligent AGIs which basically act like long-term expected utility maximizers (aka Consequentialists) would kill us all and destroy most of the value of the future if created with approaches reasonably similar to current ML.
+This is due to Goodhart's law and an inability to perfectly align utility functions (if we could even state one).
 2. Societal and government competence and coordination aren't very high.

-I make the case for why these are good assumptions in the appendix to avoid clutter (because I'd guess most readers mostly already buy them).
-If you strongly disagree with either of these assumptions, well, maybe pick a different post to read.
+I make the case for why these are good assumptions in the appendix to avoid clutter (because I'd guess most readers at least roughly already buy them).
+If you strongly disagree with either of these assumptions, well, maybe pick a different post to read (after making sure your aware of the arguments in the appendix).

 ## Utility based approaches

-Given that we assume that long-term expected utility maximizers would kill us all, what's left?
+Given that we assume that long-term expected utility maximizers would kill us all, what utility based approaches are left?
 Well, expected utility maximizers which don't care about the long run of course!
 These are typically described as myopic agents.
 Unfortunately, we currently [don't know how to construct myopic agents](https://www.lesswrong.com/posts/LCLBnmwdxkkz5fNvH/open-problems-with-myopia),